digitalsurvival/digitalsurvival.github.io/_drafts/technology/gentoo/How-to-Setup-a-Local-Gentoo-Distfiles-Mirror.md

 ---
 layout: post
 title: How to Setup a Local Gentoo Distfiles Mirror
-description: This article shows the advantages in independence gained when having files locally instead of relying on the internet for source files.
+description: This entry shows the advantages in independence gained when having files locally instead of relying on the internet for source files.
 date: 2014-10-06 17:01:24 -07:00
 tags: "Local Gentoo Distfiles Mirror"
 ---
+###Why Setup a Local Mirror?###

-Why would you want to setup a local, private Distfiles mirror?
+Why would you want to setup a local, private distfiles mirror?
 There's several reasons why this would be a good idea.
 First, if your access to the internet goes down, you are enabled to still download and install packages from source.
 Will they be the absolute newest packages?
 No. They will be only as up to date as your repository was.

 If you're doing this for a company doing tests, as I did, you will save the main mirror lots and lots of bandwidth.